 Children’s responses depend on their most dominant learning style and temperament as well as their age and developmental level.
 Some might follow the teacher right away.
 Many will simply want to watch and absorb, particularly in the first few weeks of class.
 Some might crawl or toddle around; others are stimulated by the music and respond more actively, running, jumping, or dancing.
 All are perfectly natural responses to the new, musically rich environment.
 Throughout the weeks, your teacher will help you tune in to how your child learns best so you can support their music development in class and at home.
 Feel free to ask if you have questions!

 Play your songs at home and in the car frequently, especially during the first few weeks of class.
-Make it available to the music available for your child to listen to while she is playing or before nap or bedtime.
-Create your Family Music Zone account and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!
+Make the music available for your child to listen during play time, before nap or bedtime.
+Create your Family Music Zone account at Music Together LLC and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!
 Use the songbook to help you learn the songs and get new ideas for musical ideas to use at home.
 The music notation is in the book if you play an instrument and want to play along.
-(Always wanted to learn an instrument?
-Check out our Guitar Class for Grownups!)
 Try using the songbook at storytime instead of a regular book and sing through the songs as you go along.

 Each class has between 6 and 12 registered children, plus their caregiver(s).